 By telling people what kind of shirts they can and can’t wear, they’re just giving terrorists a clear cut recipe of what they can look like, sound like, act like, if they want to get away with blowing up a building!
 If TSA is doing their job, they can tell a paranoid person, “Look, we investigated this man, and he is safe.”

 Look, I want my family here to be safe.
 We’re tax-payers, we’ve been contributers to this nation for almost 40 years.
-We are as American as Pepperoni Pizza… I just think that some middle ground needs to be taken.
+We are as American as Pepperoni Pizza.
+I just think that some middle ground needs to be taken.
 It’s not an easy answer, and there has to be a balance between freedom and safety.
-My friend tells me I can’t have both… what do YOU think?
+My friend who works in law enforcement tells me I can’t have both, what do you think?